Diving the Wreck Alley

 Video by Azul Unlimited

-When making your wreck dive plan, focus on one, maximum two, points of interest, so you have a safe margin of time to return to the ascent point with plenty of air.
+WRECK DIVING TIP: When making your wreck dive plan, focus on one, maximum two, points of interest, so you have a safe margin of time to return to the ascent point with plenty of air.

 Where is the Wreck Alley?

 Some divers call it "Shipwreck Alley", but San Diego Wreck Alley diving offers more than just sunken boats.
-NOSC Tower and Old Ingraham Street Bridge remains are 2 popular (and shallow) dive sites along the Wreck Alley.
+NOSC Tower and Old Ingraham Street Bridge remains are 2 popular (and shallower) dive sites along the Wreck Alley.

-What marine life calls Wreck Alley home?
+What marine life calls Coronado Islands home?

 As the Wreck Alley sits a highway length of sand from the Point Loma Kelp Forests, you'll see similar marine life with some key differences.